Charge your cups

 Sugar cube tower

 Race against each other to balance a set number of sugar cubes on top of one another.
-Make it extra difficult by doing it while wearing rubber gloves!
+Make it extra difficult by doing it while wearing gloves!

 Tea tray raffle